 He shrugged and put his hat back on.
 "All right, then.
 Just let me at the cash box and I'll be on me way."

-She glared at him, and he could see that she was frightened.
+She glared at him, and he could see that she was very frightened indeed.
 "Is this a robbery?"

 "Nope.
 He owes me."

 She hesitated, then nodded towards the side door.
 "He's in there."
 No sooner had she said this, than the door creaked open and Ricky stepped out.
-He was lanky and bony, with long hair and a nose that was far too long for one individual.
-Hatter regarded him with indifference, and just a hint of disdain, and noted with satisfaction that Ricky had been expecting him.
+He was lanky and bony, with thin hair and a nose that was far too long for one individual.
+Hatter regarded him with indifference, and just a hint of disdain.

 "Hatter!"
-He said with blatantly forced enthusiasm.
-"Is something wrong?"
-He shot a sharp look at the girl.
+Ricky said with blatantly forced enthusiasm.
+"Is somethin' wrong?"
+He shot a sharp look at the woman.

-Hatter also looked at the girl.
+Hatter also looked at the woman.
 "Does she know about our business, Ricky?"

 The other man shrugged.
 "She'll keep quiet."

 "Right.
+I've not got a lot time to waste today.
 I believe you owe me about two-thousand."

 Ricky's nose twitched.
 "Fifteen."

 "Nope, two-thousand."
 Weasel.
 Hatter rested his right arm on the counter pointedly.
-Ricky glanced towards it, sighed, and walked with deliberate slowness into the back room.
+Ricky glanced at it, sighed, and walked with deliberate slowness into the back room.
 He re-emerged with a handful of bills and counted them out on the counter for Hatter to see.
-The girl stood quietly, arms folded across her chest, observing them.
+The woman stood quietly behind the counter, arms folded across her chest, observing them.
 Hatter pocketed the money and looked at her again.
 "Is she an oyster, Ricky?"